cuiziteng/Aleth-NeRF/README.md

 ## :smile: Others:

-If you want to editing the code or figure model details of Aleth-NeRF, direct refer to [model.py](src/model/aleth_nerf/model.py) and [helper.py](src/model/nerf/helper.py).
+If you want to editing the code or find out details of Aleth-NeRF, direct refer to [model.py](src/model/aleth_nerf/model.py) and [helper.py](src/model/nerf/helper.py).

 <br/>

-## Reference and Related Works:
+##  :book: Reference and Related Works:

 **Acknowledgement:**

-Code is based on [NeRF-Factory](https://github.com/kakaobrain/nerf-factory), much thanks to their excellent codebase.
+Code is based on [NeRF-Factory](https://github.com/kakaobrain/nerf-factory), much thanks to their excellent codebase!
 Also if you use **LOM** dataset or our code & paper help you, please consider cite our work:

 ```
 @misc{cui2023alethnerf,